WDI-SEA/react-development-course-materials/03-Underlying Concepts/06-section-recap.md

 ## The Component Life Cycle

-React class components have life cycle methods that are invoked at certain stages of their "lives" on the DOM.
-Some of the life cycle methods you'll use frequently include:
+React class components have life-cycle methods that are invoked at certain stages of their "lives" on the DOM.
+Some of the life-cycle methods you'll use frequently include:

   - `constructor()`: Initializes state, binds methods.
   - `componentDidMount()`: Makes AJAX requests, gets DOM refs, binds event listeners, sets `state` if necessary.